oneoffcoder/docker-containers/README.md

 The rpi-python37 docker image does not depend on the others.

+# Databricks Images

+* [db-nlp](db-nlp): Customized Natural Language Processing (NLP) container for use with Databricks.
+* [db-java](db-java): Template Docker container showing how to manage Java/Scala dependencies for use with Databricks.

 # Docker Hub

 All the images are published on [Docker Hub](https://hub.docker.com/u/oneoffcoder).